AjNavneet/Stock-Price-Prediction-YFinance-LSTM-RNN/readme.md

 - **ml_pipeline**: A folder with Python functions, where `engine.py` calls these functions to execute the project steps.
 - **output**: Contains saved models produced by `engine.py`.
 - **requirements.txt**: Lists all required libraries and their versions for installation.

 ---

-## Key Concepts Explored

-1. A comprehensive understanding of the practical application of stock price prediction.
-2. Insights into the challenges and limitations of financial forecasting.
-3. Proficiency in utilizing RNNs and LSTMs for time series forecasting.
-4. The ability to preprocess and analyze historical stock price data.
-5. The knowledge to incorporate technical indicators for improved prediction accuracy.

----